What you can buy at a pharmacy in Korea

 How to find a pharmacy in Korea

-There are many pharmacies in Korea and several can be found in the same area.
-They are usually not very big shops and are well marked by a 약국 sign and the classic cross symbol.
+If you are looking for a pharmacy in Korea, several stores can be found in the same area.
+They are usually not very big shops and are well marked by a ์•ฝ๊ตญ sign and the classic cross symbol.
 In addition to medicines, there are also other products inside the pharmacy in Korea, such as cosmetics or insect repellent.

 Generally, pharmacies in Korea are not open during evening hours and are often closed during weekends.
-If you need to buy medicine during these hours, you can either go to the pyeoneuijeom for basic medicines or go directly to the hospital if it is something more serious.
+If you need to buy medicine during these hours, you can either go to the convenience store for basic medicines or go directly to the hospital if it is something more serious.

 Useful items to use at a pharmacy in Korea